davidgohel/officer/ISSUE_TEMPLATE.md

 ### If you are asking a question

-Don't, this is not the place where to put questions.
+This is not the best place where to put questions.
 If you are looking for help on how to use the package correctly, please visit Stackoverflow and tag your question with `[r]` and `[package_name]`.
 I usually read them and answer when possible.